Autograph, London

 Live Podcast

-This event will be recorded and published on the 2Cool4School podcast.
-You may appear on camera.
+This event was recorded and will be published on the 2Cool4School podcast.

 ABOUT THE event

-Autograph is hosting a conversation examining the lived experience of the British school system across generations.
-We’ll share experiences of navigating education within migrant communities and the possibilities for cultural exchange between parents, teachers and students.
+Autograph hosted a conversation examining the lived experience of the British school system across generations.
+The panel shared experiences of navigating education within migrant communities and the possibilities for cultural exchange between parents, teachers and students.

-Leading the discussion will be Yannick Buditu, who is founder of the education podcast 2Cool4School and former Head of Year at a London Secondary School.
-He will be joined by his mother Helene Kambala, a first-generation immigrant from the Democratic Republic of Congo, who will share her experience raising her son in a school system that was entirely new to her.
-Joining the talk will be Nick Fotsing, who has recently completed his A-levels and was a former student of Yannick.
+The discussion was lead by Yannick Buditu, founder of the education podcast 2Cool4School and former Head of Year at a London Secondary School.
+He was joined by his mother Helene Kambala, a first-generation immigrant from the Democratic Republic of Congo, who shared her experience raising her son in a school system that was entirely new to her.
+Nick Fotsing also joined the talk, who had recently completed his A-levels and was a former student of Yannick.

-Following the panel, there will be an interactive session where guests are invited to respond to prompts about their experiences in education and an opportunity to view our free exhibition Dianne Minnicucci: Belonging and Beyond.
-The event will conclude with time to connect and reflect over light refreshments.
+Following the panel, there was an interactive session where guests were invited to respond to prompts about their experiences in education and viewed our exhibition Dianne Minnicucci: Belonging and Beyond.
+The event concluded with time to connect and reflect over refreshments.

-This event is inspired by Dianne Minnicucci’s exhibition.
-Central to the show is Dianne's role as a secondary school photography teacher.
-The photography on display is the result of the Visible Practise Residency, a project to support art and photography teachers from global majority backgrounds.
+This event was inspired by Dianne Minnicucci’s exhibition.
+Central to the show was Dianne's role as a secondary school photography teacher.
+The photography on display was the result of the Visible Practise Residency, a project to support art and photography teachers from global majority backgrounds.
 For 6 months, Minnicucci brought her studio into the classroom, challenging traditional student-teacher hierarchies and redefining the studio as one of shared dialogue and inquiry with her students.

-Please note: This event will be audio and video recorded to be shared on the 2Cool4School podcast - a platform that features conversations with policy experts, practitioners, educators and parents about developments in education.
-If you choose to ask a question, only your audio will be recorded.
-Filming will primarily capture the backs of audience members.
-If you would prefer not to be included in any recordings, please speak to a member of staff on the night.
+Please note: This event was recorded and shared on the 2Cool4School podcast - a platform that features conversations with policy experts, practitioners, educators and parents about developments in education.
+If you asked a question, only your audio was recorded.
+Filming primarily captured the backs of audience members.

 Speakers